gbv/transformers/README.md

 # Related work

 This repository does not contain specific tools for (mass) conversion of records but only the scripts for single steps.
+The following projects include similar works for conversion of bibliographic records:

 * The [CultureGraph](http://www.culturegraph.org/) project has developed a tool suite for metadata processing, called [metafacture](https://github.com/culturegraph/metafacture-core/wiki).
 * [LibreCat/Catmandu](http://www.librecat.org/) includes a metadata conversion
   framework
-* ...